8 Ways to Boost Your Wi-Fi Signal

-Boosters are fairly simple pieces of hardware.
-Rather than retransmitting a signal, like other devices on this list, a booster simply amplifies the Wi-Fi signal currently being broadcast from the router itself.
-In fact, most Wi-Fi boosters actually look like antennas, and they often plug directly into the back of a router.
-This effectively expands the signal range without creating a separate network.
+A wireless signal booster amplifies the Wi-Fi signal broadcast by the router.
+Most Wi-Fi boosters look like antennae and plug directly into the back of a router.
+The booster effectively expands the signal range without creating a separate network.

 When you look for a signal booster to purchase, pay attention to whether you’re getting a directional booster or an omnidirectional booster.
-Directional antennas, as the name suggests, extend a signal in one direction.
-This results in a longer, narrower range.
+As the name suggests, directional antennas only extend a signal in one direction, resulting in a longer but narrower range.
 Omnidirectional boosters, on the other hand, extend signals 360 degrees with a shorter reach.

 Is a Booster the Right Choice?

-A booster is a great choice for pushing a Wi-Fi signal further into big, open rooms.
-However, because boosters must be plugged into a router—sometimes with an extension cord, sometimes without one —they aren’t the best choice for dead zones that exist due to thick walls or electrical interference, as those types of obstructions can cause connectivity issues for even strong Wi-Fi signals.
+A booster is a great choice for improving a Wi-Fi signal in big, open rooms.
+However, because boosters must be plugged into a router—sometimes with an extension cord, sometimes without—they aren’t the best choice for dead zones caused by thick walls or electrical interference, as those types of obstructions can cause connectivity issues even for strong Wi-Fi signals.

 Is a Repeater the Right Choice?

-The wireless nature of a repeater makes it a great choice when you need to extend your Wi-Fi to a more remote spot, such as to an outdoor patio or a free-standing garage.
-If thick walls are an issue, a strategically placed repeater may also help to angle the signal where you need it.
+The wireless nature of a repeater makes it a great choice when you need to amplify your Wi-Fi in a remote spot like an outdoor patio or free-standing garage.
+If thick walls are an issue, a strategically placed repeater may also help angle the signal in the right direction.

-There are some drawbacks to repeaters.
-The biggest issue is that some repeaters can exacerbate latency or lag issues on a Wi-Fi connection, because the data has to go through one more step as it moves between the modem and the user’s Wi-Fi connected device.
-This likely won’t cause problems for normal web browsing, but it may impede live online gaming or streaming.
+However, some repeaters exacerbate latency or lag times on a Wi-Fi connection because the data has to go through one more step as it moves between the modem and the device.
+While the lag won’t noticeably disrupt web browsing, it may impede live online gaming or streaming.

-A powerline extender is very different from the other two options discussed here.
-Rather than broadcasting a wireless signal, powerline extenders work by sending Internet signals along the electric wiring already present in a home.
-By using the existing electrical wiring, the extender creates a reliable wired Internet connection without the need for an Ethernet cable.
+Rather than broadcasting a wireless signal, powerline extenders work by sending internet signals along the electric wiring already present in a home.
+By using the existing electrical wiring, the extender creates a reliable wired internet connection without the need for an Ethernet cable.

-Extenders are very easy to set up.
-You’ll simply connect one of two units to your router and then plug it into a nearby power outlet.
+Extenders are easy to set up.
+Simply connect one of two units to your modem/router combination and then plug it into a nearby power outlet.
 Next, connect the second unit to a plug in the area with poor Wi-Fi connectivity.
-From that unit in the dead area, run a second cable to your Internet-enabled device or to another router to transmit a second wireless network.
+Run a second cable to your wireless-enabled device or to another router to transmit a second wireless network.

 Is an Extender the Right Choice?